 The Ingredients You’ll Need

 The most crucial aspect of this recipe is, without a doubt, butter.
-We recommend using only high-quality butter with high-fat content and preferably without added salt – don’t use margarine as a substitute.
+I recommend using only high-quality butter with high-fat content and preferably without added salt – don’t use margarine as a substitute.
 Regarding the remaining ingredients, it is ideal to use fresh herbs or pepper, but dried alternatives are also acceptable.
 Feel free to experiment with different herb combinations as you see fit; modifying this recipe is not a problem.

 - 1/2 pound unsalted butter